Jroland/kafka-net/README.md

 The current version of this project is a functioning "work in progress" as it was only started in early February.
 The wire protocol is complete except for Offset Commits to the servers (as there is a bug in 0.8.0 which prevents testing of this feature).
 The library is functioning in that there is a complete Producer and Consumer class thus messages can pass to and from a Kafka server.

 ##### The major items that needs work are:
-* IOC for providing customization of internal behaviour of the base API. (right now the classes pass around option parameters)
+* Better handling of options for providing customization of internal behaviour of the base API. (right now the classes pass around option parameters)
 * General structure of the classes is not finalized and breaking changes will occur.
 * Compression of message sets is not currently implemented.
 * Offset Commits - central storage of offset progress, not implemented